Vettvangur/Ekom/README.md

 Supports Umbraco version 10+

+Ekom is a versatile and fully customizable eCommerce solution that is free to use forever.
+This package has been built with ASP NET Core, focusing on performance and security, and is compatible with Umbraco versions 10 and above.

 ## Installation
 Install the appropriate Umbraco versioned package to your solution (f.x.
 Ekom.U10) Install the Ekom.Web package into your sites main project (contains wwwroot)